Sightings of the green and purple, long-tailed Luna Moth send many North Americans over the moon.

 This large, pale green Giant Silkmoth can be found in hardwood forests.
-They are unique to North America.
+Luna Moths are unique to North America.
 Their bright green wings extend into long, thin tails.
+A purple or pink 'bumper' at the front edges of the wings is hard to miss.
 A downy coating covers the forewings and hindwings.
 Four distinctive eyespots adorn their wings and their antennae are very feathery.
 This particular species has become quite recognizable thanks to its adoption as a spokesmodel by a popular sleeping medication.

 As a member of the Silkmoth family, the larvae (caterpillar) of the Luna moth spins a silky cocoon.
-Larvae eat the leaves on birch, sweetgum, hickory and walnut trees.
-Caterpillars are chubby and pale green with a few bristles atop each segment.
+The plump green body is covered with small red spots and fine light bristles.
+Larvae eat the leaves on birch, sweetgum, hickory, and walnut trees.

 Scientific Name: Actias luna